 Control pod scheduling using node selectors and affinity

-Best practice guidance - Control the scheduling of pods on nodes using node selectors, node affinity, or inter-pod affinity.
+Best practice guidance

+Control the scheduling of pods on nodes using node selectors, node affinity, or inter-pod affinity.
 These settings allow the Kubernetes scheduler to logically isolate workloads, such as by hardware in the node.

 Taints and tolerations are used to logically isolate resources with a hard cut-off - if the pod doesn't tolerate a node's taint, it isn't scheduled on the node.
 An alternate approach is to use node selectors.
-You label nodes, such as to indicate locally attached SSD storage or a large amount of memory, and then define in the pod specification a node selector.
+You label the nodes, such as to indicate locally attached SSD storage or a large amount of memory, and then define in the pod specification a node selector.
 Kubernetes then schedules those pods on a matching node.
 Unlike tolerations, pods without a matching node selector can be scheduled on labeled nodes.
 This behavior allows unused resources on the nodes to consume, but gives priority to pods that define the matching node selector.

 Let's look at an example of nodes with a high amount of memory.
 These nodes can give preference to pods that request a high amount of memory.
 To make sure that the resources don't sit idle, they also allow other pods to run.